 - Copies of current passport and immigration documents including current visa, Duration of Status (D/S) card, I-20, etc.

-- In addition to the Admissions Application fee, all International Students must also submit a one-time International Student Admissions fee of $100.
+- All International Students must also submit a one-time International Student Admissions fee of $100.

 - International Students currently in the US with an F-1 visa at another college must forward official transcripts from that college and submit an International Student Transfer form, available from the Admissions Office or on-line at: www.nhti.edu/sites/default/files/content/documents/intertrans.pdf